zhaozm85/Fircontrol/README.md

 # Fircontrol
-This project is about lithium battery  Fire control
+This  is a lithium-battery  Fire control project